Best 4x4 electric cars to buy in 2025

 It also comes with Subaru’s ‘X-Mode’ driving mode, which in other Subaru’s we’ve driven has the uncanny ability to keep you going through sticky terrain, so we expect the Solterra to work just as well.

-It's also had some big price drops recently, so it's now a much more compelling prospect up against rivals like the VW ID.4.
 However, you won’t be tackling anything more than a muddy farm track in your Solterra because the ground clearance isn’t all that spectacular, plus there are several alternatives out there that have a longer range, and longer warranties.
+It's not the cheapest electric family SUV, either, so you have to really want that permanent all-wheel drive to justify the electric Subaru.

 9. Nissan Ariya